Xu Xiaoxi: Biography

 Back in China, Xu and Canuto founded officially their own production company, Almost Red Productions, where they alternate the fiction narrative projects with commercial/advertisement works.
 In 2013, they released the Chinese and Spanish production short film Ni Jing: Thou Shalt Not Steal.
-This film won the Best Film Award (Riverside Saginaw International Film Festival, Michigan, USA) and runner-up for Best Short Film with the Best Actress award going to actress Sherry Xia Ruihong (Asturian Film Festival, Spain), two nominations for the film in the GAVA Awards, 2014 as Best Short and Best Screenplay, together with other nominations and international screenings.
+This film won the Best Film Award (Riverside Saginaw International Film Festival, Michigan, US) and runner-up for Best Short Film with the Best Actress award going to actress Sherry Xia Ruihong (Asturian Film Festival, Spain), two nominations for the film in the GAVA Awards, 2014 as Best Short and Best Screenplay, together with other nominations and international screenings.
 In addition to the fiction works, Almost Red Productions creates commercials and collaborates with some non profit organizations, like Concentric Circles, a company that aims to improve the health system in poor rural areas of China.

 His film Floating Melon was released in late 2015 and he introduced the project as the second part the trilogy, Invisible Chengdu, after Ni Jing: Thou Shalt Not Steal.

 Floating Melon was filmed in his hometown, Chengdu, and with non professional actors.
 The world premiere took place in Spain at the 53rd FICXIXON, Gijón International Film Festival in November 2015 and in China at the Art Gallery Shujingtang Alley Art Space in Chengdu (Sichuan) in June 2016.
 It received an Audience Award at the 15th Aviles Acción Film Festival (Spain) and the Audience Choice Award and Best Cinematography Award (Guo Yong) at the III Asturian Film Festival of Proaza, 2016 (Spain).
 In the first 12 months after the release, it has been presented in over 40 international film festivals in Europe, America, Asia and Africa.

 In 2016, he directed his first film in Spain, at the hometown of his collaborator Canuto, Asturias, using the language of the region, Asturian, titled Advent (Asturian: Ad-vientu), a psychological mystery drama film.
 At the world premiere of Advent that took place at the 54th Gijón International Film Festival, obtained the Audience Award Día D'Asturies for Best Short Film.

 Sunken Plum, the film that completed the trilogy Invisible Chengdu, was released in 2017.
 It is a melodramatic comedy with touches of mystery and social realism (with a mix genre typical of the directors).
 The film uses non-professional actors and the filming took place in Sichuan, mainly in downtown Chengdu, the lake "Bai Ta" and a remote village in the mountains of Sichuan, "Nan Bu".